passiv/snaptrade-sdks/docs/implement-connection-portal.md

       const data = e.data;
       if (data.status === 'SUCCESS') {
         const authorizationId = data.authorizationId;
-        // close the modal and display success message to the user }
+        // close the connection portal/modal and display success message to the user }
       if (data.status === 'ERROR') {
         const { errorCode, statusCode, detail } = data;
-        // close the modal and display error message to the user }
+        // close the connection portal/modal and display error message to the user }
       if (data === 'CLOSED') {
         // close the modal
       }
       if (data === 'CLOSE_MODAL') {
         // close the modal
+      }
+      if (data === 'ABANDONED') {
+        // close the connection portal
       }
     }
   };